-- The notes are designed for investors who seek a return of two times the appreciation of the Dow Jones EURO STOXX 50[®] Index, converted into U.S. dollars, up to a maximum total return on the notes of 20.00% at maturity.
-Investors should be willing to forgo interest and dividend payments and, if the Index declines, be willing to lose some or all of their principal.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing May 13, 2010[†] - Minimum denominations of \$10,000 and integral multiples of \$1,000 in excess thereof - The terms of the notes as set forth below, to the extent they differ or conflict with those set forth in the accompanying product supplement no. 166-A-I, will supersede the terms set forth in product supplement no. 166-A-I. In particular, the Index Return will be determined based on the performance of the Index from the Strike Level (rather than from the Index Starting Level as described in product supplement 166-A-I) to the Ending Index Level, as set forth below.
-Please refer to "Key Terms Index Return" and "Key Terms Strike Level" in this term sheet for more information. - The notes are expected to price on or about December 8, 2009 and are expected to settle on or about December 11, 2009.
+- The notes are designed for investors who seek a return of twice the appreciation of the EURO STOXX 50[®] Index, converted into U.S. dollars, up to a maximum total return on the notes of at least 24.90% at maturity.
+Investors should be willing to forgo interest and dividend payments and, if the Ending Index Level is less than the Initial Index Level, be willing to lose some or all of their principal.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing August 5, 2011[†] - Minimum denominations of \$10,000 and integral multiples of \$1,000 in excess thereof - The notes are expected to price on or about February 2, 2011and are expected to settle on or about February 7, 2011.